 Facilities, Adult Family Homes, Nursing Homes, or Intermediate Care

-Facilities for people with developmental disabilities.
+Facilities for Individuals with Intellectual Disabilities.

 People Receive Interdisciplinary Case Management.
 Each member